 Having said all this, we must stress that it is absolutely clear that ataraxia is the result of personal effort and education, and that we must reject the Mahayana view that this collective advancement can “save” an individual soul or replace individual effort in any way, which is what many Mahayana sutras (scriptures) claim.

-For instance, the US Constitution honors our right to pursue happiness and it could be argued that, as a humanist manifesto, it sets the stage for a kind of secular humanist Greater Vehicle which facilitates our collective advancement toward ataraxia, if we put individual effort into it.
+For instance, the US Declaration of Independence affirms our right to pursue happiness and it could be argued that, as a humanist manifesto, it sets the stage for a kind of secular humanist Greater Vehicle which facilitates our collective advancement toward ataraxia, if we put individual effort into it.
 In other words, individual progress pre-requires a favorable environment, and then again the fact that so many Americans suffer from depression and mental health issues demonstrates that a collective (religious or secular) doctrine that affirms the right or responsibility to be happy does not automatically “save” anyone.

 The benefits of any collective “vehicle” for liberation and happiness, although recognized and maybe even required, are limited.
 These vehicles represent merely opportunities which individuals may or may not take advantage of.